 The interest subsidy covers 70 per cent of the portion of the interest rate that exceeds 3.8 per cent.
 When the interest rate of the ASP loan is less than 3.8 per cent, the borrower pays the entire interest.

-Government guarantee for an ASP loan
+State guarantee for an ASP loan

-In addition to the ASP interest subsidy loan, the government guarantee can also be applied to the so-called ASP additional loan.
+In addition to the ASP interest subsidy loan, the state guarantee can also be applied to the so-called ASP additional loan.
 The guarantee may be up to 25 per cent of the loan sum in both instances.
 The guarantee is free of charge for ASP interest subsidy loans, but the guarantee is subject to a fee when applied to additional loans.
-The maximum guarantee sum per apartment is 50,000 euros.
+The maximum guarantee sum per apartment is 60,000 euros.

 - A part-ownership apartment can be bought if at least 50 per cent of the shares will be owned by the borrower and at least 50 per cent of the shares or stakes are being traded.

-ASP loans for new property
+ASP loans for building a property

 The ASP saver may also be eligible for ASP benefits to purchase their first home from a new property being built.
 The ASP saver may be involved in a joint building project and fund the apartment they are going to own, or parts of it, with ASP savings and the ASP loan, which can be withdrawn in instalments as construction progresses.

-Any additional or amendment work commissioned by the buyer during the construction phase of the new property can be included in the total price of the apartment, in which case their costs can be covered by the ASP loan.
+Any additional or amendment work commissioned by the buyer during the construction phase of the new home can be included in the total price of the apartment, in which case their costs can be covered by the ASP loan.
 The bank must document the amendment work in a reliable manner and attach the documents to the bill of sale.